On the boundary of moduli spaces of log Hodge structures, II: nontrivial torsors: Moduli spaces of polarized log Hodge structures

 By Theorem \ref{KU_A}, we have the torsor $\torsor$ for a period domain $D$ and a nilpotent cone $\sigma$.
-In \cite{H}, we showed triviality of torsors in the classical situation.
-We show non-triviality of the torsors in the non-classical situation by using the fact that any holomorphic functions on $D$ is constant in the non-classical case (Theorem \ref{const}). \begin{thm} Let $D$ be a period domain (for pure Hodge structures) and let $(\sigma, Z)$ be nilpotent orbit.
-Then $\torsor$ is trivial if and only if $D$ is Hermitian symmetric or $\sigma=\{0\}$. \end{thm} \begin{proof} \cite[Theorem 5.6]{H} shows a triviality of the torsor for a Hermitian symmetric space $D$.
-If $\sigma=\{ 0\}$, the torsor is just an identity map $D\to D$, therefore the torsor is trivial.
-Then it is suffice to show that the torsor is non-trivial if $D$ is not Hermitian symmetric.
+In \cite{H}, we showed the triviality of torsors in the classical situation.
+We show a non-triviality of the torsors in the non-classical situation by using the fact that any holomorphic functions on $D$ is constant in the non-classical case (Theorem \ref{const}). \begin{thm} Let $D$ be a period domain (for pure Hodge structures) and let $(\sigma, Z)$ be nilpotent orbit.
+Then $\torsor$ is trivial if and only if $D$ is Hermitian symmetric or $\sigma=\{0\}$. \end{thm} \begin{proof} By \cite[Theorem 5.6]{H} the torsors are trivial if $D$ is a Hermitian symmetric space.
+If $\sigma=\{ 0\}$, the torsor is just the identity map $D\to D$, therefore the torsor is trivial.
+Thus it is suffice to show that the torsor is non-trivial if $D$ is not Hermitian symmetric.

 We assume that $\pi: \torsor$ is trivial for a non-Hermitian symmetric space $D$ and for a nilpotent cone $\sigma\neq \{0\}$.
 Now